burglabs/knowledge-xlab/ML x Video.md

 ### ❇️ Greenscreening

 <img src="https://raw.githubusercontent.com/burglabs/knowledge-xlab/main/assets/media/runway-greenscreening.gif" alt="A screenshot of the software RunwayML" width="300"/>
+With Machine Learning you don't need a Greenscreen or manual rotoscoping, because the computer can infer automatically what is foreground and what is background.
 How to greenscreen a video with the software [RunwayML](https://runwayml.com/resources/how-to-green-screen-a-video/)

 ### ❇️ Recoloring